vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 - guest - (in `guest_wrapper/guest`) - performs execution of the code inside zkEVM.
 - guest-wrapper - (in `guest_wrapper`) - Compiles the guest to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside the host.
 It can be considered Rust equivalent of a code generation script.

-The host passes arguments to the guest via standard input, like functionality, and similarly, the guest returns values by standard output, like functionality.
+The host passes arguments to the guest via standard input (stdin), and similarly, the guest returns values via standard output (stdout).

 > In ZK terms, all inputs are **private** and all outputs are **public**.
 If you need public inputs - return them as a part of output.